As of August 2026,

 Pay & demand figures are US medians (BLS, in USD) - your local figures will differ.
 Your exposure score applies broadly.

-How you compare to similar Building & Grounds roles
+How this role compares to similar Building & Grounds roles

 - Notify managers concerning the need for major repairs or additions to building operating systems.